SAP/go-ase/README.md

 ## Limitations

-### Pure go beta
+### Beta

-The pure go implementation is currently in beta and under active development.
+The go implementation is currently in beta and under active development.
 As such most features of the TDS protocol and ASE are not supported.

 ### Prepared statements

 Regarding the limitations of prepared statements/dynamic SQL please see [the Client-Library documentation](https://help.sap.com/viewer/71b47f4a8269411da6d15ed25f5d39b3/LATEST/en-US/bfc531e46db61014bf8f040071e613d7.html).

-The Client-Library documentation applies to both the cgo and the pure go implementation as these restrictions are imposed by the implementation of dynamic SQL on the server side.
+The Client-Library documentation applies to the go implementation as these restrictions are imposed by the implementation of dynamic SQL on the server side.

 ### Unsupported ASE data types